jgressmann/supercan/Windows/README.firmware.md

 * Have the _Device Manager_ open while performing driver assignment.
 	* Enable the display of _Hidden Devices_ through the _Views_ menu.
 	* You can _undo_ a driver assignment performed through _Zadig_ by selecting the device, then pressing _Del_ on the keyboard, and then confirming that you want to _Uninstall driver software_.
 You may need to replug the device afterwards.

+* By the looks of it dfu-util v0.10 _does not_ work.
+However, v0.9 works fine.